c-o-pr/ddrescue-helper/README.md

 The idea for this helper came about from dealing with read-errors occurring during local backups of spinning drives.
 As mentioned above, I have found that as spinning drives fill and age, they become prone to small bad regions.

 I keep backups, and I prefer to replace a drive with any errors.
-But for reasons stinginess, I wanted to keep using some drive affected by small number of bad blocks for as long as possible.
+But for reasons of stinginess, I wanted to keep using a drive affected by small number of bad blocks for as long as possible.
 One way I found to do this is to set aside files with read errors so the bad region doesn't get re-used and recover the affected file from a backup.

-Eventually I ran into a case where filesystem metadata was affected and a drive became unmountable.
+But eventually I ran into a case where filesystem metadata was affected and a drive became unmountable.
 To recover from this, I started by looking at SMART self-test logs to report bad blocks.
 SMART self-tests can run in the background while the drive is in use and the log can be queried on a live drive.
-This seemed promising, but due to vendor inconsistencies with SMART, and that many of my data drives are attached by USB, which prevents access to SMART capabilities, I couldn't figure out how to build a helper based on SMART.
+This seemed promising!
+But due to vendor inconsistencies with SMART, and the fact that many of my data drives are attached by USB which prevents access to SMART capabilities, I couldn't figure out how to build a helper based on SMART.

 [As an interesting aside, I discovered that when a USB drive is passed through to an Ubuntu VM via Parallels virtual machine, `smartctl(8)` works as if the drive were locally attached by SATA, so I wonder what keeps SMART from working with native USB drives?]

-Linux has `badblocks(8)` to scan for bad blocks. `badblocks` has nice integration with ext2/3/4 filesystem, where bad-block list can be ingested by `fsck` to prevent those blocks from being allocated by the filesystem.
+Linux has `badblocks(8)` to scan for bad blocks. `badblocks` has nice integration with ext2/3/4 filesystem, where bad-block list can be ingested by `fsck` to update filesystem metadata to prevent those blocks from being allocated.
 Linux also has `hdparm(8)`, which can write single blocks to try to force them to become readable.
 But my primary system is a hackintosh and my data is on Apple HFS+. `badblocks` and `hdparm` are not available on macOS, even via 3rd-party ports.

 Another option is `dd(1)`.
 This old-school utility is available on every Unix variant and can write single blocks.
-Using it I found I could write a disk block with a read error and read it back (this is not just a matter of caching, although from a certain point of view it may not matter).
+I found I could write a disk block with a read error and read it back (this is not just a matter of caching, although from a certain point of view it may not matter).
 This allowed me to regain access to an unmountable drive and recover needed contents without making a full drive copy.

 Entrée GNU `ddrescue`.
 This is an indispensable tool for recovering data from failing drives.
 As it works, it creates a domain map of unreadable extents pared down to specific bad blocks.
 Compared to SMART, it's far simpler and more consistent to use, it's drive hardware agnostic, and you can control scope from recovery of a whole drive, a partition, or a file, then parse the domain map into a bad block list for use with `dd`.
 This gave rise to ZAP capability.

 When making a partition or full drive copy, it's very important that the source and destination filesystem metadata remains in a consistent state until the copy is complete.
 Not only must the devices be unmounted, but copying may be interrupted by a timeout, spontaneous drive disconnection, a system crash, or you way want to intentionally stop a copy.
 This necessitates a prohibition on auto-mount so that copying may be resumed.
 Before re-mounting a volume, it's wise to check it for consistency.
 This gave rise to UNMOUNT, MOUNT and FSCK.

 While working with a problem HFS+ drive, I came across the -B option for `fsck.hfs(8)`, which accepts a list of block addresses and reports which files the blocks belong to.
 It turns out that tools exist to do this for NTFS and ext2/3/4.
 GNU `ddescue` can also generate a rate-log, which, similar to the domain map, can be converted into a block list and fed to filesystem tools to find files affected by drive regions with slow reads.
-This gave rise to the REPORT capability.
+These gave rise to the REPORT capability.

 PLOT is merely a parsing of the GNU `ddescue` rate-log into a bar-graph formatted for a dumb terminal using gnuplot.